Shopping Cart

 Also those who might've enjoyed mindful nudity in a chill environment but found Stewart's scene so sketchy at times -- in free fall for being unsupported by profit preoccupied, health-plagued management, whose lack of mindful overseeing effectively let untoward behavior creep in -- that they actually welcomed the policy change.

-Stunned Springs aficionados were sure there was critical need to re-think the body-oppressive policy to one of newly-focused intent in order to foster a more workable, all-lifestyles-inclusive approach if hoping to accommodate greatest diversity and volume of visitors...
+Stunned Springs aficionados were sure there was a critical need to re-think the body-oppressive policy to one of newly-focused intent in order to foster a more workable, all-lifestyles-inclusive approach...that is, if hoping to accommodate the greatest diversity and volume of visitors...

-Springs signs rescued from trash in 2000 echo newly recycled body oppression
+Springs signs, rescued from trash in 2000, echo the newly recycled body oppression

-...that is, if owners wanted to avoid further alienating a not-insubstantial portion of once-loyal Stewart Spring visitors for having banned the place's key magical element, long enjoyed by countless in the course of spa visits: mindful, simple bodyfreedom, distinguishing the place from your dime-a-dozen, clothes-minded spring resorts that effectively marched in lock-step with society's deeply entrenched schizophrenic body alienation.
+...that is, if owners wanted to avoid further alienating the not-insubstantial portion of once-loyal Stewart Spring visitors for having banned the place's key magical element long enjoyed by countless in the course of spa visits: mindful, simple bodyfreedom, distinguishing the place from your dime-a-dozen, clothes-minded spring resorts that effectively marched in lock-step with society's deeply entrenched schizophrenic body alienation.

 Convoluted Subject

 For 17 years the sauna, outer deck, and cold-plunge area were all merrily clothing-optional.
-One had the freedom to be mindfully nude IF preferred.
-But both uncovered and wrapped were fine.
+One had the freedom to be mindfully nude IF preferred; both wrapped and unwrapped were fine.

-Yet others, though taking pass on the option, had tacitly approved of it being made available for those who DID value such freedom to go au natural...just so long as the social climate remained respectful.
-Though there were times when a dense, sensory-deadening textile vibe dominated and any clothes-free were viewed as kinky and shameless (in negative sense of word) -- and there were other times when indeed some went on bold body-objectifying, voyeuristic or flipside, woo-hoo-look-at-me-I'm-starkers-baby-whatcha-think? exhibitionistic route -- as often as not, and despite a lamentable lack of management support, the nude and wrapped got along in mutually tolerant, if sometimes tad awkward, co-existence.
+Yet others, though taking pass on the option, had tacitly approved of it being made available for those who DID value such freedom to low-keyly go au natural...just so long as the social climate remained respectful.
+Though there were times when a dense, sensory-deadening textile vibe dominated and the clothes-free were viewed as kinky and shameless (in the negative sense of word) -- and there were other times when indeed some went the bold body-objectifying, voyeuristic route-- or the flipside, woo-hoo-look-at-me-I'm-starkers-baby-whatcha-think, huh? exhibitionism -- as often as not, and despite a lamentable lack of management support, the nude and the wrapped got along in mutually tolerant, if sometimes a tad awkward, co-existence.

-So it came as an incredible shock for countless when Springs's generation-long policy of selective body freedom -- so profoundly conducive to enhanced relaxation and healing -- was suddenly pushed off a cliff.
+So it came as an incredible shock for countless when the Springs's generation-long policy of selective body freedom -- so profoundly conducive to enhanced relaxation and healing -- was suddenly pushed off the cliff.

 While half-year advance notice was given by word of mouth and via tiny-print notices taped to door windows, it all seemed too unreal to be true.

-Who would possibly want to cram the magic genie back in the bottle, and why?
+Who would possibly want to cram the genie back in the bottle, and why?

-Trey oppressive mandatory cover policy was, as it turned out, only early-warning harbinger of the greater seismic shift to come, a year later, with eviction of the ceremonial sweat lodge of some 45 years' standing, plus taking down the love and prayer altar in the old spring-source gazebo by creek.
+Trey oppressive mandatory cover policy was, as it turned out, only an early-warning harbinger of the greater seismic shift to come a year later with the eviction of the ceremonial sweat lodge of some 45 years' standing, plus taking down the love and prayer altar in the old spring-source gazebo by creek.

 Banning c/o -- paradise lost, heaven to hell in three seconds flat -- was done ostensibly to make place "more comfortable for all."
 Right.
-All body-alienated, bourgeois-minded on automatic pilot, unthinkingly locked into personal freedom stifling conventions...not wanting to be reminded of the body-oppressed prison cell they'd become so at home in they'd forgotten -- or didn't care -- that they held the key to get free of it...dully preferring being institutionalized, as it were, needlessly living in a prison of cloth even when going bare made WORLDS more sense both for comfort and greater sense of well being and, in case of any spa visit, dramatically enhanced the purification and healing potential.
+All body-alienated, bourgeois-minded on automatic pilot, dully locked into personal-freedom stifling conventions...not wanting to be reminded of the body-oppressed prison cell they'd become so at home in they'd forgotten -- or didn't care -- they held the key to get free of it... preferring being institutionalized, as it were, needlessly living in a prison of cloth even when going bare made WORLDS more sense, both for comfort and greater sense of well being and, in case of any focused spa visit, dramatically enhancing the purification and healing process.

 Age-old habit hard-wired in humanity